Thinking of joining a study?

 • 7.
 BMI \< 35 kg/m2.

 • 8.
-Willing to fill in a daily on-line diary and five times an on-line questionnaire.
+Willing to fill in a daily diary on the smartphone or computer and five times an on-line questionnaire.

 • 9.
 Able to participate in the scheduled visits and comply with the study protocol.